-A few days ago, I was waiting for a friend at a convenience store in my apartment.
+A few days ago, I was waiting for a friend at a convenience store in my apartment complex.
 An elderly man walked in and suddenly said,

 “Where is building 109?”

-At first, I had to repeat myself a few times due to his inaccurate pronunciation.
-I soon realized that he was referring to building 109 in the apartment, so I turned on the map app and showed him the location.
-But after a while, he remained silent and asked again, “Where is building 109?”
-I wondered if I should be more specific, but then he added one more word.
+At first, I had to ask him to repeat himself several times because his pronunciation was hard to make out.
+I soon realized that he meant building 109 in the apartment complex, so I opened the map app and showed him where it was.
+But after a while he fell silent, then asked again, “Where is building 109?”
+I wondered whether I should be more specific, and then he added one more thing.

 “Building 109 is my house, but I can’t remember where it is.”

-My heart was pounding and falling, and my friend hadn’t arrived yet, so I offered to take him there myself.
-Unlike my long, padded coat, the old man’s coat was a mountaineering jacket that didn’t look very thick.
+My heart sank.
+My friend still hadn’t arrived, so I told him I would take him there myself.
+Unlike my own long padded coat, the old man was wearing a hiking jacket that did not look very thick.

 “I was lost for an hour.”

-The temperature was minus 5 degrees Celsius.
-Even I, bundled up in thick long puffer, was freezing and had taken shelter inside the convenience store.
-The old man was holding a walking stick in one hand, and it looked precarious.
+It was minus five degrees Celsius.
+Even I, wrapped up in a thick long padded coat, had been freezing and had ducked into the convenience store to warm up.
+The old man held a walking stick in one hand, and he looked unsteady.

 I asked if he had family at home because I wanted to reach out to them.